George A. Goldberger, B.Sc

 Having over 35 years of business experience throughout North America and Overseas as well as being a person in recovery, George has the expertise and understanding to be the perfect fit to lead our organization.
 With his recovery experience and compassion George is the exact individual you need to talk with to understand our process of recovery.
 His Motto is “Its not about getting Sober, It’s about staying Sober.”
 Having a passion for Sobriety and Business has been the perfect combination to allow George to take the organization to the next level of being certified by Veterans Affairs and Department of National Defense.
 PEOPLE HELPING PEOPLE

-Carole has her Ph.D. in Education and a Masters in Counselling Psychology.
-She is a Registered Psychologist in Nova Scotia.
+Carole has her Masters Degree in Counselling Psychology and is a Registered Psychologist in Nova Scotia.
+She also holds a Ph.D. in Education.
 Carole has many years of experience working in the fields of psychology and education.
 She has been the program director in educational, non-profit and for profit organizations.
 She has a strong background in assessment in a variety of clinical and educational settings.
 Besides her work at Ledgehill, she is currently teaching in the in counselling program at Acadia University as a part-time instructor and has a private practice specializing in transitions with adults, youth and families.
 During transitions, people often experience grief, anxiety and depression.
 To support her clients she uses evidence-based approaches such as Cognitive Behavior Therapy and Solution-focused Therapy to support the clients in learning new ways to deal with times of stress.
 Besides helping her clients to change ineffective patterns to more positive strength-based ways of being, she also works with them to examine the emotional triggers which have resulted in destructive behaviors.
 Through this exploration people begin to develop a different way of seeing and understanding themselves.
 Carole enjoys working with individuals, families and groups who are going through periods of change.
 She feels privileged to be a witness to the courage it takes to break old patterns and embrace the future as it emerges from one day to the next.

 Operations Manager, RPR